Duxah/FreePCB-2/edit_fp_poly.md

 * `F1 (SET_WIDTH)` - set the width of this polyline, as well as a choice: fill polygon or polyline.
 * `F2 (STRAIGHT/ARC_CW/ARC_CCW)` - if the side is not vertical and not horizontal, then you can make an elliptical arc (1/4 ellipse) from a straight line.
-* `F3 (ADD_CORNER)` - если линия является прямой то эта кнопка активна. Нажмите чтобы вставить дополнительную вершину в этот сегмент полилинии.
+* `F3 (ADD_CORNER)` - if the line is straight, then this button is active.
+Click to insert an additional vertex into this segment of the polyline.
-* `F4 (HATCH)` - если линия является замкнутой(см.
-F1) то эта кнопка становится активной. Нажмите чтобы залить или очистить область внутри контура полилинии.
+* `F4 (HATCH)` - if the line is closed (see F1), then this button is active.
+Click to fill or clear the area inside the polyline outline.
-* `F5 (HIDE)` - вы можете скрыть линию. В этом случае она не будет отображаться в PCB-редакторе печатной платы, и ее не будет в гербер-файлах.
+* `F5 (HIDE)` - you can hide the line.
+In this case, it will not be displayed in the PCB editor of the printed circuit board, and it will not be in gerber files.
 * `F6` - transfer the polyline to the copper layer for example to draw an antenna.
 Complex shapes can be drawn with a closed polyline.

 ![](pictures/antenna1.png)